Volunteer in Bali

 Yes, we do arrange for your airport pick-up upon arrival in Bali.
 You will need to provide us with your flight details ahead of time so we can make the appropriate arrangements.

-What happens if I missed my flight or arrived late?
+What happens if I miss my flight or arrive late?

 If my project begins on Monday, when should I arrive?
-If I want to arrive earlier than then my assignment begins, where do I stay and who will organize the accommodations?
+If I want to arrive earlier than when my assignment begins, where do I stay, and who will organize the accommodations?
 Does it cost me extra?

 It is always advisable to arrive early if possible.
-We suggest you arrive one day prior to the beginning of the program.
+We suggest you arrive one day before the beginning of the program.
 As all of our programs begin on a Monday, you can arrive on Sunday and take a rest day.
-After that, you will then begin the project the next day with better physical and mental wellbeing.
+After that, you will begin the project the next day with better physical and mental well-being.

-You can stay at a hotel, which can cost you anywhere from $15-30 (depending on the room you select) extra for each additional day of food and accommodations.
+If you want to arrive earlier, you can stay at a hotel, which can cost you anywhere from $20-$30 (depending on the room you select) extra for each additional day of food and accommodations.
 Let our in-country coordinator know of your plans, and they can assist you if you need help making the arrangements.

 Who will bring me to the airport for my departure?

-We don’t offer any kind of airport departure services to our volunteers after the completion of their volunteering abroad projects in Bali.
+We don’t offer airport departure services to our volunteers after the completion of their volunteering abroad projects in Bali.
 Our local staff can assist you in arranging transportation to the airport following the completion of your project, but you will need to budget to cover this additional expense.

 What do I need prior to departure from my home country?